infoatgodreams/GoDreams-Repository/Roll Ups/Child Safety/Child Safety.md

 - Becomes pregnant or gets an ST
 - Medical complaints such as UTI

-# PREVENTION OF HARM
+# Prevention of Harm

-## LOGISTICAL ARRANGEMENTS FOR CHILD SAFETY
+## Logistical arrangements for Child Safety
 - The CCI needs to be free from chemical, noise, air, etc., pollution; and
 - Free from hazardous physical structures like wells, swamps, unprotected ponds, open sewers, deep ditches etc.
 - ### According to Ethiopian[^5] Guidelines: